 Lastly, Susana recently trained as a birth doula with DONA International.
 She wants to empower women during pregnancy, birth, and postpartum to gain a better understanding of their bodies through her gained skills throughout all these years.
 She sympathizes with the emotional and physical changes that come with pregnancy and after delivery.
 Susana hopes to have each client leave with a sense of ease and relaxation.

-Elizabeth Cano (ella/she/her) is a Birth and Postpartum Doula and Childbirth Educator.
-Her passion for childbirth began in her birthing her four children within five years and learning the amazing power of the mind, soul, and body in physiologic birth and thereafter.
-Becoming a DONA trained Doula has given her the professional skills and resources to help other birthing people and their partner(s) awaken and tune into this power.
+Elizabeth Cano (Ella/she/her) is a Birth and Postpartum Doula and Childbirth Educator.
+Her passion for childbirth began with her birthing her four children within five years and learning the amazing power of the mind, soul, and body in physiologic birth and thereafter.
+Becoming a DONA-trained Doula has given her the professional skills and resources to help other birthing people and their partner(s) awaken and tune into this power.

 As your Doula, she is honored to hold space for you and meet you where you are along your reproductive journey.
 She will provide emotional, informational, and physical support and hold your hand as you learn to advocate for your preferences in what is the most personal and sacred time in your life.
 By encouraging you to feel confident, fully supported, in control of your choices, and well-equipped with the tools and comfort measures, her goal is to help you optimize any path your birth takes.

 She especially wants to do all she can to educate the community about the power of birth support, increase access to these evidence-based services, and work with BBIPOC and trans and queer birthing people who often experience trauma and inequitable care during their gestational journey.
 As a Latinx Doula, she is a strong proponent of reclaiming and honoring the cultural roots of birthing communities and their traditional practices.
 Elizabeth is a member of Evidence-Based Birth and VBAC Facts Professionals.